 The regular weather stations (or we can refer to them as the battery-operated models) have been around for a pretty long time.
-It was not until recently that we witnessed the introduction of the solar powered models.
+It was not until recently that we witnessed the introduction of solar-powered models.

 And now the debate is on:

 Solar-powered vs. battery-operated weather stations—which one should you choose?

 FIRST…you need to understand that the main difference between these two types of weather stations is the source of power (battery and solar power).

 The fact that a solar-powered station entirely relies on solar power for its operation gives it an edge over the regular model.
 It eliminates the hassle of regularly changing the batteries.

 The problem with the battery-operated models is that you’ll have to keep changing its batteries all the time (this takes time and effort).
 If you don’t, your station stops working!

 You’ll also need to inspect these batteries for any damages regularly.
 Remember, these batteries contain acid.
 So, if they get damaged (which is possible in the cold winter months or the event of a storm) can leak and cause irreplaceable damages to your sensor suite.

 With a solar-powered weather station, you’ll never have to deal with any of these problems.